-I am an Applied Scientist at VCV-Science group at Apple where I work on vision foundation models.
+I am a Research Scientist at VCV-Science group at Apple where I work on vision foundation models.
 Prior to that, I was a CS Ph.D. student and graduate researcher at Oregon State University supervised by Prof. Fuxin Li.

 My research interests mainly include foundation models, generative models, 2D/3D computer vision, interpretability, long-tail problem, self-supervised learning.